Updated on 2025-11-21 GMT+08:00

 For more information about IAM, see IAM Service Overview.

+SMN supports authorization with roles and policies.
 By default, new IAM users do not have any permissions assigned.
-To assign permissions to these new users, add them to one or more groups and attach permissions policies or roles to these groups.
+You need to add them to one or more groups and attach policies or roles to these groups.
+The users then inherit permissions from the groups and can perform specified operations on cloud services based on the permissions they have been assigned.

-SMN is a project-level service deployed and accessed in specific physical regions.
-When assigning SMN permissions to a user group, specify region-specific projects where the permissions will take effect.
-If you select All projects, the permissions will be granted for all region-specific projects.
+SMN is a project-level service deployed for specific regions.
+When you set Scope to Region-specific projects and select the specified projects (for example, ap-southeast-2) in the specified regions (for example, AP-Bangkok), the users only have permissions for VPC Endpoint resources in the selected projects.
+If you set Scope to All resources, the users have permissions for VPC Endpoint resources in all region-specific projects.
 When accessing SMN, the users need to switch to a region where they have been authorized to use this service.

 Description